Such A Lovely Little War is a superb addition to the growing canon of graphic memoir – and brings the Vietnam War to new audiences.

 Fifty years after the spraying of Monsanto’s Agent Orange in Vietnam, one actor still alive is Henry Kissinger, who turned ninety-three in May 2016.

-The Sympathizer is bold, bright, ambitious, and beautiful – nine stories written from an array of viewpoints.
+The Refugee is bold, bright, ambitious, and beautiful – nine stories written from an array of viewpoints.

 Friction is nothing new in Vietnam-China relations, which have always ebbed and flowed between brotherly comradeship and outright war.